mozilla3Devmtn/mini-userProfiles/README.md

 </html>
 ```
 - Next we will add some things that tell our index that we are working with AngularJS
   - ng-app loads our primary angular module.
-Let's name the module 'userProfiles'
+Lets name the module 'userProfiles'
   - ng-controller loads our controller for the view.
-Let's name the controller 'MainController'
+Lets name the controller 'MainController'

 ``` html
 <!DOCTYPE html>